-2.10.2 TCP vs UDP
+3.12.2 TCP vs UDP

 TCP and UDP are two well known network transport protocols.
-Both has its advantages and disadvantages regarding the scenario.
+Both have their advantages and disadvantages regarding the scenario.
 These are a list of tips to help choosing whether to use one or the other.